MattS8/smart_garage/arduino/smart-garage-arduino/Libraries/FirebaseESP8266/README.md

-This library uses HTTP GET request with stream header to request the stream event and data at defined database path.
+This library uses HTTP GET request with stream header to connect the stream.

-The Firebase's functions that handle the stream are `beginStream` and `readStream`.
+The Firebase's functions that involved the stream operation are `beginStream`, `setStreamCallback` and/or `readStream`.

-Function `beginStream` used to subscribe the stream changes at defined database path.
+Function `beginStream` is to subscribe to the stream changes at a defined database path.

+Function `setStreamCallback` is to assign the callback function that accept the **StreamData** class as parameter.

+The **StreamData** contains stream event and data and interface function calls are similar to Firebase Data object.

+To check the stream manually, use `readStream`.

-Function `readStream` used in loop() task to continuous read the stream changes event and data.
+Function `readStream` used in the loop() task to continuously read the stream changes event and data.

 After `readStream`, determine the availability of stream with Firebase Data object function `firebaseData.streamAvailable`

 Function `firebaseData.streamAvailable` returned true when new stream data was available.

-After new stream data was available, it can be accessed with the following Firebase Data object functions.
+When new stream data was available, its data and event can be accessed from Firebase Data object functions.

 * `firebaseData.intData`